pronovic/apologies/DEVELOPER.md

 ## Running the Demo

 While this is primarily a library, it includes a quick'n'dirty console demo that plays a game with 2-4 automated players.
+This demo works only on UNIX-like platforms that support curses.
 Here's the help output:

 ```
 $ poetry run demo